 If I had to choose, I’d say Sam’s personal favourite out of these 3 is the Hand Fidget.

 In the run up to Christmas, one of my friends asked me for some ideas for her son who was struggling to focus in school.
-He has Asperger’s and in the end she got him a pack of 2 Chewigem Pencil Covers, which allowed him to chew on something without drawing attention to himself in class.
+He has Asperger’s.
+In the end she got him a pack of 2 Chewigem Pencil Covers.
+These allowed him to chew on something without drawing attention to himself in class.

 While writing this post, I noticed the new Chewable Pencil Case Set.
 This is definitely not suitable for my Sam, as he’s a heavy chewer so it wouldn’t last long.
 I will definitely be sending the link to my friend, though!